jamiefkennedy/SoftwareWebDevPortfolio/README.md

 Designed a vibrant and user-friendly landing page for a concert event.
 The page features an artist lineup, ticket purchasing options, and a sign-up section for updates.
 Employed advanced HTML and CSS techniques to deliver a dynamic and responsive user experience.

 **Project 4:**
 Constructed a terminal menu for a laundromat in JavaScript, enabling users to select options and quantities, culminating in the generation of a receipt for their order.
+Coded in Codio.

+**Project 5:**
+Built an interactive quiz game that tests the player’s knowledge on a specific topic.
+Coded in Codio.